1. Introduction

 1.1.
 Emerging Technologies at EPCM: Engineering and Construction Industry

-Major international trends in the engineering and construction industry include bigger, more complex projects, globalizations, 65% of growth in the next decade will happen in developing countries (including Africa) and complex regulatory requirements and environmental pressures (see Exhibit 1).
+Major international trends in the engineering and construction industry include larger and more complex projects, increasing globalization, 65% of growth projected in developing countries (including Africa) over the next decade, and the need to navigate complex regulatory requirements and environmental pressures (see Exhibit 1).

-The current challenging construction industry in South Africa is mostly as a result of an increasingly complex contractual environment and fierce competition in the few projects that are available.
-Due to the aggressive competition, most projects are heavily pressured to drive costs down and complete projects in a short time frame as possible.
+The current challenging construction industry in South Africa is mostly the result of an increasingly complex contractual environment and fierce competition in the few available projects.
+Due to the aggressive competition, most projects are pressured to reduce costs and complete them in the shortest possible time frame.

-Taking into account all these challenges, companies operating in this industry should adapt in order to be able to operate effectively in this environment.
-With this being noted, the construction industry has been slow at developing and implementing technology in order to sustain competitive advantages.
-There has been no major disruption and engineering and constructing firms are still mostly executing projects the way it has been done 20 years ago.
-As a result, there has not been real efficiency gain with reduced efficiencies reported in some countries.
-Processes such as “lean”, “just-in-time” etc. have also not really been widely applied in this environment.
+Taking into account all these challenges, companies operating in this industry should adapt to be able to operate effectively in this environment.
+With this being noted, the construction industry has slowly developed and implemented technology to sustain competitive advantages.
+There has been no major disruption, and engineering and construction firms are still mostly executing projects as they were 20 years ago.
+As a result, there has not been real efficiency gain, with reduced efficiencies reported in some countries.
+Processes such as “lean”, “just-in-time”, etc., have also not been widely applied in this environment.
 There is, therefore, a major potential in the engineering and construction industry to implement technologies to improve efficiencies.

 1.2.
 Business Strategy

 EPCM Holdings (EPCM), the business under investigation, was founded in 2014 and operates in the engineering and construction environment.
-The majority of the work is executed in the oil and gas industry in Africa.
-The company employs 70 permanent employees, consisting of engineers, project managers and core construction personnel.
+Most of the work is executed in Africa’s oil and gas industry.
+The company employs 70 permanent employees: engineers, project managers and core construction personnel.
 The rest of the staff are appointed as contractors on a project-specific basis.

-To increase the value proposition of the company, partnerships with various independent industry experts and local entities are formed on a per-project basis.
-This strategy was found to be very successful and the company is able to win many tenders following this approach as this increases the credibility of the company as well as including local expertise to specific processes.
-The company execute both design and construction projects.
-Many of the design projects roll over into construction contracts, where the clients already build a trusting relationship with EPCM, providing an opportunity for increased scope on these projects.
+Partnerships with various independent industry experts and local entities are formed per project to increase the company’s value proposition.
+This strategy was very successful, and the company can win many tenders following this approach, as this increases the company’s credibility and includes local expertise in specific processes.
+The company executes both design and construction projects.
+Many design projects roll over into construction contracts, where the clients already build a trusting relationship with EPCM, providing an opportunity for increased scope on these projects.

-The majority of EPCM’s customers are production facility owners and project developers in Africa.
-There is generally more pressure on our customers with increased environmental regulations, financial constraints and tight engineering and construction schedules due to longer upfront project approval phases.
+Most of EPCM’s customers are African production facility owners and project developers.
+Due to longer upfront project approval phases, our customers are generally under more pressure due to increased environmental regulations, financial constraints, and tight engineering and construction schedules.

-A shift in the industry became more prevalent where we noted more industrial developers entering the local market who is dependent on external equity and debt financing.
-These financing models require a single contracting company to take responsibility for execution which is called an EPC company providing Engineering, Procurement and Construction in a total turn-key solution.
+A shift in the industry became more prevalent, and we noted more industrial developers entering the local market dependent on external equity and debt financing.
+These financing models require a single contracting company to take responsibility for execution.
+This company is called an EPC company, which provides Engineering, Procurement, and Construction in a total turn-key solution.

-Technology also has an important impact on customers as they are looking for increased collaboration, convenience and access to information.
-Customers are contracting out non-core activities in order to optimise and increase the efficiency of core operations, this results in an increase in information sharing between the different stakeholders to integrate these non-core activities to increase the efficiency of the value chain.
+Technology also impacts customers, as they are looking for increased collaboration, convenience, and access to information.
+Customers are contracting out non-core activities to optimise and increase the efficiency of core operations.
+This results in an increase in information sharing between the different stakeholders to integrate these non-core activities to increase the efficiency of the value chain.

-This section includes emerging technologies that is currently been executed or tested on a specific project at EPCM as well as how the implementation of these technologies could be further developed and implemented at the company.
+This section includes emerging technologies currently executed or tested on a specific project at EPCM and how these technologies could be further developed and implemented at the company.

 2.1.
 Laser-Based Facility Scanning

-Existing production plants not always have up-to-date construction plans, and in the case of old facilities, there may be no construction plans at all.
+Existing production plants do not always have up-to-date construction plans, and there may be no construction plans for old facilities.
 In addition, even if drawings are available, it may be necessary to digitalize them because only a physical version exists.
 Carrying out a facilities survey and converting existing plans to digital format can consume numerous man-hours, driving up the cost of design and consulting.

-The company is using laser scanners that is positioned in different locations in the plant to carry out a sweep of their surroundings and create models in just a small fraction of the time required with the traditional approach.
+The company uses laser scanners positioned in different locations in the plant to sweep their surroundings and create models in just a small fraction of the time required with the traditional approach.
 The team then adds properties to the 3D model for each component to add intelligence to the model as required for modifications.

 3D scanning can also be used as data input into many other technology uses and will be used in the paragraphs below to explain potential future uses.